secretsauceai/secret_sauce_ai/README.md

 * Join our [Slack](https://join.slack.com/t/secretsauceorg/shared_invite/zt-13u24g71z-5dUqoH8OGN4QpQffUIJANQ)

 ### I'm a tinkerer or user, what about me?
-We don't want to leave anyone out, but our scope is currently pretty limited in engaging users and tinkers.
+We don't want to leave anyone out, but our scope is currently pretty limited in engaging users and tinkerers.
 You can always write me (Bartmoss) directly on [reddit](https://www.reddit.com/user/Bartmoss) or you can check out many of the projects built for users and tinkerers alike by our community.

 ### Member Projects
 A lot of our Secret Sauce AI members build FOSS voice assistant software.
 It is always worth checking their software out.
 We just love this community!